 Any physical restraint is only permissible when a pupil is in imminent danger of inflicting an injury on herself or on another, and then only as a last resort, when all efforts to diffuse the situation have failed.
+A number of members of staff on both sites have received positive handling training.
 All incidents of the use of physical restraint should be recorded in writing on CPOMS and reported immediately to the DSL and Head.
 The parents will be informed on the same day or as soon as reasonably practicable of any such physical intervention.